fho/rspamd-iscan/README.md

 # rspamd-iscan

-rspamd-iscan is a daemon that monitors IMAP mailboxes and sends new mails to [rspamd](https://rspamd.com) for spam analysis and training.
+rspamd-iscan is a daemon that monitors IMAP mailboxes and sends new mails to [Rspamd](https://rspamd.com) for spam analysis and training.
-It decouples spam filtering from mail delivery - allowing the MDA, rspamd and rspamd-iscan to run on totally different hosts.
+It decouples spam filtering from mail delivery - allowing the MDA, Rspamd and rspamd-iscan to run on totally different hosts.
-For example, you can filter mails on the IMAP server of your third-party provider with your self-hosted rspamd instance.
+For example, you can filter mails on the IMAP server of your third-party provider with your self-hosted Rspamd instance.
-It is similar to [isbg](https://gitlab.com/isbg/isbg) but uses rspamd instead of Spamassassin.
+It is similar to [isbg](https://gitlab.com/isbg/isbg) but uses Rspamd instead of SpamAssassin.

 rspamd-iscan continuously monitors the IMAP `ScanMailbox` for new mails with _IMAP IDLE_. \
-When a new mail arrives, it is sent to rspamd's HTTP interface for scanning.
+When a new mail arrives, it is sent to Rspamd's HTTP interface for scanning.
 The scan result is added as headers to the e-mail and the modified mail is uploaded to either the `SpamMailbox` or the `InboxMailbox`, depending on its classification. \